google/ExoPlayer/docs/listening-to-player-events.md

 ### Playback errors ###

-Errors that cause playback to fail can be received by implementing `onPlayerError(ExoPlaybackException error)` in a registered `Player.Listener`.
+Errors that cause playback to fail can be received by implementing `onPlayerError(PlaybackException error)` in a registered `Player.Listener`.
 When a failure occurs, this method will be called immediately before the playback state transitions to `Player.STATE_IDLE`.
 Failed or stopped playbacks can be retried by calling `ExoPlayer.retry`.

+Note that some [`Player`][] implementations pass instances of subclasses of `PlaybackException` to provide additional information about the failure.
+For example, [`ExoPlayer`][] passes [`ExoPlaybackException`][] which has `type`, `rendererIndex` and other ExoPlayer-specific fields.

-[`ExoPlaybackException`][] has a `type` field, as well as corresponding getter methods that return cause exceptions providing more information about the failure.
-The example below shows how to detect when a playback has failed due to a HTTP networking issue.
+The following example shows how to detect when a playback has failed due to an HTTP networking issue:

 ~~~
 @Override
-public void onPlayerError(ExoPlaybackException error) {
+public void onPlayerError(PlaybackException error) {
-  if (error.type == ExoPlaybackException.TYPE_SOURCE) {
-    IOException cause = error.getSourceException();
+  Throwable cause = error.getCause();
   if (cause instanceof HttpDataSourceException) {
     // An HTTP error occurred.
     HttpDataSourceException httpError = (HttpDataSourceException) cause;
     // This is the request for which the error occurred.
     DataSpec requestDataSpec = httpError.dataSpec;
     // It's possible to find out more about the error both by casting and by
     // querying the cause.
     if (httpError instanceof HttpDataSource.InvalidResponseCodeException) {
       // Cast to InvalidResponseCodeException and retrieve the response code,
       // message and headers.
     } else {
       // Try calling httpError.getCause() to retrieve the underlying cause,
       // although note that it may be null.
-      }
     }
   }
 }